Are AirPods Safe for Your Brain?

-A study published in the journal Bioelectromagnetics sheds new light on the radiation exposure associated with Apple’s popular AirPods, which includes how the Bluetooth devices compare to the brain-zapping effects of cell phones.
-While a small number of studies have explored this issue in the past, they typically failed to account for key variables that could skew the results.
-The new research, however, was able to take these factors into account.
-The conclusions they reached about the radiation emitted by AirPods compared to other common sources of EMF radiation like cell phones and WiFi routers was startling.
+A study recently published in the journal Bioelectromagnetics sheds light on the radiation exposure linked to Apple's popular AirPods, comparing them to the brain-zapping effects of cell phones.
+While previous studies failed to account for crucial variables, this comprehensive research offers more accurate insights.
+The findings regarding AirPods' radiation emission, when compared to other sources of EMF radiation like cell phones and WiFi routers, are quite startling.

 Related Source: AirPods: Are Apple’s New Wireless Earbuds Safe?